 Science at LCA is thorough and rigorous, from basic cosmology in grammar school to the study of evolution in middle school to advanced physics in high school.
 Active learning is essential to a firm understanding of science, from careful observation of the daily weather to the study of foundational concepts such as natural selection to Advanced Placement research in high school.
 Used in combination with direct instruction, guided inquiry in the sciences provides ample active learning opportunities.
 An emphasis is placed on laboratory experimentation at all levels.
 Students as young as 3rd grade have participated in the LCA Science Symposium, while interested middle-school students receive appropriate levels of support for participation in science fairs.
 At the high school level, students have a minimum of three years of laboratory science, including biology, physics, and chemistry, which they may, in some cases, study at AP level.

-The classical languages of Latin and Greek are exceptional tools for the development of the habits of precision and persistence, attention and accuracy, logical thinking, creativity, and clarity in writing.
+The classical language of Latin is an exceptional tool for the development of the habits of precision and persistence, attention and accuracy, logical thinking, creativity, and clarity in writing.
 How?
-Greek and Latin are highly inflected languages, meaning their words change form with their grammatical usage.
-In learning to translate these languages, LCA students develop a profound grasp of grammar and logic, the organizing principles of any language.
-Students of Latin and Greek are also assured easier acquisition of a broad vocabulary, excellent spelling skills, and ease of acquisition of a modern world language.
+Latin is a highly inflected language, meaning its words change form with their grammatical usage.
+In learning to translate this language, LCA students develop a profound grasp of grammar and logic, the organizing principles of any language.
+Students of Latin are also assured easier acquisition of a broad vocabulary, excellent spelling skills, and ease of acquisition of a modern world language.

 A classical education is rich in the knowledge of history, as a requisite of cultural literacy and a necessary component of critical thinking skills.
 It feels good to know things, to satisfy curiosity, to make connections.
 LCA students’ native pleasure in knowledge is nurtured by teachers who share it.
 Classical education’s emphasis on general knowledge is affirmed by modern research which shows its critical role in cultural literacy, a requisite of communication and participation in our society.
 It is not enough to learn how to learn; the best learning outcomes also require that much be learned.
 Critical thinking is a goal of every educational approach, but classical educators recognize that critical thinking is very much dependent on knowledge.
 Research in cognitive psychology further affirms the critical role of background knowledge in reading comprehension and writing fluency.
 LCA immerses its students in a knowledge-rich environment shaped by teachers who share a passion for lifelong learning.